gchar031/barterbooks/README.md

 ## Overview

 **Barter Books** A web app that will allow college students to trade their books and notes with other college students as a more affordable solution for them to be more prepare for their courses by relieving some of the financial burden.
 This web app is designed with mobile accessibility first in mind, then desktop and tablet, therefore all the features are legible and functional for most mobile and desktop/tablet devices.
-Presently, only basic features for bartering are functional, however in the future more features, like the ones in the PVMP section, may be added to this web application.
+Presently, only basic features for bartering books are functional, however in the future more features, like the ones in the PVMP section, may be added to this web application.

 <br>

 ## MVP

-The **Barter Books** MVP is to meet full CRUD on the back-end and front-end for barters allowing only registered users to have full access to these features.
-Unregistered users will be able to view all the available barters and can only request an exchange after registering or logging in.
+The **Barter Books** MVP is to meet full CRUD on the back-end and front-end for books allowing only registered users to have full access to these features.
+Unregistered users will be able to view all the available books for bartering and can only request an exchange after registering or logging in.

 ### Goals

-- Allow all users to view barters that available for exchange.
+- Allow all users to view books that available for exchange.
 - Allow user to register for an account.
-- Allow user to login into their account and edit and delete their barters.
+- Allow user to login into their account and edit and delete their book(s).
 - Allow any registered user to request an exchange.
-- All any registered user to contact barterer for more information.
+- Allow user to sort books by categories.
 - Full CRUD on back-end and front-end.

 <br>